-Everyone tells you to invest in the US market as there are better returns.
-However, there are many risks involved and you may not be willing to take them.
+Everyone says it is better to invest in the US market as there are higher returns.
+However, there are many risks involved that you may not be willing to take.

 As such, you may want to consider investing in a SGD-denominated portfolio instead.